aidanboyne/SPARQL_NOTES/README.md

 `dis:00001 rdfs:label "Alzheimer's Disease"`

 Is an example of a triple with subject `dis:00001`, predicate `rdfs:label`, and object `"Alzheimer's Disease"`.
 Although "Alzheimer's Disease" is a string, it is usually preferable to use Universal Resource Identifers (URIs) in all positions of the triple for interoperability.
 Note that you _cannot_ use strings (or any other type of literal such as integer, boolean, float...) as subject or preposition - SPARQL processors will throw an error message.
+Note that a full URI looks something like `<http://www.w3.org/2000/01/rdf-schema#label>`.
+The `rdfs:` prefix takes the place of `<http://www.w3.org/2000/01/rdf-schema#>` to improve readability.